burcakotlu/GLANET/docs/source/tutorial.rst

 	* *Perform Enrichment*
 		-  Check *Perform Enrichment* checkbox if you want Enrichment Analysis.
-		   GLANET will accomplish Enrichment Analysis for the elements checked in Annotation, Annotation Options.
+		   GLANET will accomplish Enrichment Analysis for the elements checked in Annotation Options.

 	* *Generate Random Data Mode*
 		-  With GC and Mapability (default)
 		-  Without GC and Mapability

 	Choose the *Generate Random Data Mode* which can be either *With GC and Mapability* or *Without GC and Mapability*.
 	Default is *With GC and Mapability*.

 	* *Multiple Testing*
 		-  Benjamini Hochberg FDR (Default)
 		-  Bonferroni Correction

     Select the *Multiple Testing* procedure which can be either *Bonferroni Correction* or *Benjamini Hochberg FDR*.
 	In fact, GLANET performs both of the Multiple Testing procedures but results are sorted w.r.t. the selected Multiple Testing procedure.
 	Default is *Benjamini Hochberg FDR*.